pulumi/docs/content/blog/announcing-crossguard-preview/index.md

 * If haven't played around with Pulumi yet, here is [Pulumi's Getting Started tutorial](https://www.pulumi.com/docs/get-started/).
 * [Policy as Code Getting Started tutorial](https://www.pulumi.com/docs/get-started/policy-as-code/)

-We've led the Policy as Code with TypeScript and plan to add `pulumi-policy` SDKs for the other languages we support.
+We've initially released Policy as Code with TypeScript and plan to add `pulumi-policy` SDKs for the other languages we support.
 We would love to hear any feedback you have!
 You can submit feedback via our [Contact Us form](https://www.pulumi.com/contact/) or in our [community slack](https://slack.pulumi.com/).